mishaploid/AA-GenomicPrediction/README.md

 The `rule all:` section is a pseudorule that tracks the expected output of each command in the rule files.

+To run the workflow, edit cluster configuration settings in `submit.json` then run `submit.sh`

 ### Rules
 rules/common.smk - specifies locaiton of config.yaml file